 Gales Meadow Farm is housed on 15 acres near Forest Grove, and we typically have crops on 7 acres.
 We have excellent Class II and III soils that we have been preserving and improving since we acquired the property in 1991.
 We have been certified organic since 2001.

 We grow organic vegetables and herbs (more than 300 varieties) including many heirlooms.
 We sell at two farmers’ markets and to restaurants.
 A big part of our business is growing vegetable and herb starts for home gardeners and other farmers; we sell our starts at two additional farmers markets.
+We have ducks and chickens who produce eggs for ourselves and for sale, and several bee hives, from which we harvest honey.

 Our farm is in Gales Creek, a rural community with a store, a fire station, a church, a tavern, and some wonderful neighbors.
 We are five miles from Forest Grove/Cornelius adjacent towns with a combined population of 20,000+ and access to public transportation.
 Pacific University is in Forest Grove.
 There is an active Food Web group in the area.
 Downtown Portland is a 40-minute drive.
 The Tillamook State Forest, with hiking trails, swimming holes, mushroom hunting, etc is a 15-minute drive.
 The coast is within a one-hour drive.